neurodata/MCC/README.md

 ## System Requirements

+`MCC` uses both Python 3.8 and R 3.6.1.
-`MCC` depends on Python 3.8, R 3.6.1, and the following libraries:
+The analyses above depend on the following packages:
 ```
 # Conda Python packages
 jupyter==1.0.0